 An e-mail drafting session can be launched, either on a dedicated exploder list as a cybermeeting or as an informal discussion between interested delegates.
 Objectives can extend from debating an existing contribution, a Liaison Statement or a Change Request to progressing the service requirements of a specific Work Item and involving one or more Working Groups.

-In case of "cybermeeting", the chairman of the discussions shall issue an un-ambiguous guideline including:
+In case of "cybermeeting", the Chair of the discussions shall issue an un-ambiguous guideline including:

 1) the objectives and agenda of the meeting;